 d) To ensure against disruption of, or interference with, normal operations of the university.

 No hearing will be required before emergency suspension is imposed; however, one will normally be convened within five business days following the suspension.
 In unique circumstances, any alteration to this timeline will be at the discretion of the dean of student life.
-If the suspension is upheld following the hearing, the suspension remains subject to the rules outlined in Behavioral Suspension (Section 10.1.4) and remains a matter of permanent record (see Section 17.1.2 for a definition of permanent record).
+If the suspension is upheld following the hearing, the suspension remains subject to the rules outlined in Conduct Suspension (Section 7.1) and remains a matter of permanent record.

-9.8 Incarcerated Students
+9.10 Incarcerated Students

 In cases involving incarceration, a hearing will be held when the student is available for a hearing.
-Under these circumstances, the dean of student life may determine that an administrative hearing be held rather than a Code of Student Behavior Complaint Resolution Board hearing.
+Under these circumstances, the dean of student life or designee may determine that an administrative hearing be held rather than a Conduct Board hearing.

-9.9 Default Proceedings for Current Students
+5.10 Default Proceedings and Unresolved Charges

-A student who fails to appear for a hearing appointment will be considered in default.
-The case may be decided based on information available at that time.
-Default decisions may be reexamined only when the student shows the absence was for reasonable cause.

-9.10 Student/Organization Leaves the University with Unresolved Charges

-When a student/organization leaves the university with unresolved charges, the administrative hearing officer or a complaint resolution board may make a decision in the student/organization’s absence, providing the student/organization was issued an advance written notice of the date, time and place of the scheduled hearing.
+When a student/organization fails to appear for a hearing appointment without advance notice, or leaves the university with unresolved charges the conduct officer or a conduct board may make a decision in the student/organization’s absence, providing the student/organization was issued an advance written notice of the date, time and place of the scheduled hearing.via the NDSU email system,.

+,

-In certain cases, the administrative hearing officer reserves the option to place a registration hold on the student’s records and archive the case until such time the student requests re-registration or a resolution of the pending matter.
-The administrative hearing officer also may place a notation, “may not register for non-academic reasons,” after recommendation to and approval from the dean of student life.
+In certain cases, the conduct officer reserves the option to place a registration hold on the student’s records and archive the case until such time the student requests re-registration or a resolution of the pending matter.
+The conduct officer also may place a notation, “may not register for non-academic reasons,” after recommendation to and approval from the dean of student life or designee.

-9.11 Student Organizations in Default
+5.11 Student Organizations in Default

 In the event a student organization becomes inactive rather than appear for a hearing, the default decision will typically be withdrawal of recognition granted by the Congress of Student Organizations.
-In addition, officers of the organization at the time of the incident may face conduct proceedings individually for failure to comply (see Section 4.11) and also may be charged with one or more of the original alleged violations of the code arising from the alleged misconduct by the organization.
-If found responsible for this violation, the original incident that led to allegations against the student organization will be considered in the determination of sanctions for the organizational officers.
+In addition, officers of the organization at the time of the incident may face conduct proceedings individually for failure to comply (see Section 3.21) and also may be charged with one or more of the original alleged violations of the code arising from the alleged misconduct by the organization.

-If the organization requests registration at a later date, the dean of student life will assign a hearing officer to meet with the student organization leadership to determine responsibility for the original charges, determine or recommend the appropriate sanction, and if that sanction is less than suspension or expulsion, will assess the need for any current remedial actions.
+If the organization requests registration at a later date, the dean of student life or designee will assign a conduct officer to meet with the student organization leadership to determine responsibility for the original charges, determine or recommend the appropriate sanction, and if that sanction is less than suspension or expulsion, will assess the need for any current remedial actions.

-10. Code of Student Behavior Sanctions, Terms and Conditions
+VII.
+Sanctions and Conditions

-A sanction is a consequence placed upon any student for conflicts with specified university policies.
-Sanctions help define the student’s relationship with the university in the context of current and potential future behavior , including a notice that further conflicts may lead to more severe behavioral sanctions.
+A sanction is a consequence placed upon any student for violations of specified university policies.
+Sanctions help define the student’s relationship with the university in the context of current and potential future conduct , including a notice that further violations may lead to more severe conduct sanctions.